-A learning and retreat centre that nurtures renewal and transformation in a sacred, natural setting.
+A learning and retreat centre in Ontario, Canada that nurtures renewal and transformation in a sacred, natural setting.

 Kirkridge has been registered for GoodSearch and GoodShop.
 You can help us raise money by using these engines to search the internet and to make online purchases.
 GoodShop donates up to 37% of each purchase to Kirkridge and GoodSearch donates a penny for each search you make.